-We did an analysis of the market, and realise that these terms have been dominated by huge banks and financial institutions in the search results.
+We did an analysis of the market with my friend, who specializes in Minneapolis SEO, and realize that these terms have been dominated by huge banks and financial institutions in the search results.
 That means that the big banks and insurance companies are already investing huge marketing budgets to compete for the top positions in Google for those lucrative terms.

 If this is the case, why will I want to recommend our client, who is just an individual financial planner, to go head to head with the big guys, including the insurance company he is representing?

 Hence, we advise him on social media marketing, and build a following using channels like Facebook instead.
 We also help him set up a marketing funnel that will help gather quality leads, nurture them, and convert them into raving fans who will seek his consultation at the end of the funnel.
 This sales process will take longer, but it will be more effective than going head-on with the big guys on those big insurance terms.

 But does that mean we can never do SEO for our financial planner client?
 No!
 We will still implement SEO strategies for his website, but instead of targeting highly competitive keywords, we go for longer- tail and less competitive keywords.
 And that is what the next point is about.